jeremykendall/php-domain-parser/README.md

 *public suffix* portion is **okinawa.jp**, the *registrable domain* is **pref.okinawa.jp**, and the *subdomain* is **www**.
 You can't regex that.

-PHP Domain Parser was built around accurate Public Suffix List based parsing from the very beginning.
-For URL parsing, building or manipulation please refer to [better libraries](https://packagist.org/packages/sabre/uri?q=uri%20rfc3986&p=0) who are more focus on those area of development
+PHP Domain Parser is built around accurate Public Suffix List based parsing.
+For URL parsing, building or manipulation please refer to [libraries](https://packagist.org/packages/sabre/uri?q=uri%20rfc3986&p=0) focused on those area of development.

 System Requirements
 -------